sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportPageElement.md

 ### `reportContextKey: string`

 `reportContextKey` controls the sharing of report contexts between different `SASReportObjectElement` and `SASReportPageElement` elements that originate from the same report.
-A shared report context allows for report object actions like filtering and brushing to occur between elements.
-Elements sharing a report context also have the same shared instance of a `ReportHandle`, thus all report parameters are also shared.
-In contrast, unique report contexts do not allow for interactions across elements and result in a unique `Report Handle`.
+A shared report context allows for report actions, like filtering and linked selections, to occur between objects.
+Objects that are a report context also have the same shared instance of a `ReportHandle` and all report parameters are shared.
+In contrast, unique report contexts do not allow for actions across elements and result in a unique `Report Handle`.
 Unique report contexts also allow for multiple instances of the same report object to be shown at one time, which is not possible when using a shared report context.
-By default `SASReportPageElement`s use their own unique report context.
+By default, `SASReportPageElement`s use their own unique report context.
 Setting identical `reportContextKey` values on elements from the same report will result in use of a shared report context.
 Doing this can give performance benefits when multiple `SASReportPageElement`s from the same report are used.

 default value: `undefined`<br>
 default behavior: use a unique report context per `SASReportPageElement`